Motivation

 We extend AmodalSynthDrive with ground truth for amodal optical flow.
 AmodalSynthDrive is a synthetic multi-modal dataset for amodal perception in the automotive domain, consisting of 150 driving sequences with a total of 60,000 multi-view images, 3D bounding boxes, LiDAR data, odometry, and amodal semantic/instance/panoptic segmentation annotations.
 Furthermore, it spans a wide variety of different scenarios involving diverse traffic, weather, and lighting conditions.

-We will make ground-truth data for amodal optical flow available soon at amodalsynthdrive.cs.uni-freiburg.de.
+We make ground-truth data for amodal optical flow available at amodalsynthdrive.cs.uni-freiburg.de.

 Code